 Tickets for the Staatliche Museen zu Berlin (State Museums) are very reasonably priced for the quality and quantity of artworks and cultural objects on display.
 The most expensive museum is €14 but most are cheaper and many combination deals are available — €19 includes all Museum Island venues for the day.
 Tickets are sold for individual museums (or special temporary exhibitions) but the area combination tickets are especially good value for money and always a great savings deal when seeing more than one museum on a single day.
 These national museums are included on the Berlin Museums Pass and some Berlin Welcome Cards.
 Buy tickets online from GetYourGuide and make free time-slot reservations where required.

-All Berlin state museums are open in 2023.
-Time-slot reservations are essential only for the Alte Nationalgalerie, Gemäldegalerie, Neue Nationalgalerie, Neues Museum, Pergamon Museum (closed from October 2023 to 2027!), and Das Panorama.
-Timeslots are currently released only around four weeks in advance.
+Update 2024: Most Berlin state museums are open and currently, time-slot reservations are essential only for the Neues Museum and for major exhibitions.
+However, it is sensible to book timeslots for the Alte Nationalgalerie, Gemäldegalerie, Neue Nationalgalerie, Neues Museum, and Das Panorama.
+(The Pergamon Museum itself is closed until 2027!)
+Timeslots are currently released only around four weeks in advance but earlier for blockbuster shows.
 Buy tickets and make reservations online at GetYourGuide or at SMB.
 Online tickets for museums without timeslot reservations are skip-the-line — go directly to the entrance to scan the ticket.
-Many multiple-museum tickets and passes are again accepted.
-The 3-day Berlin Museum Pass is excellent value.
+Many multiple-museum tickets and passes are again accepted, including Kulturforum, Museumsinsel, and the excellent value 3-day Berlin Museum Pass.

 Ticket Options for the Berlin State Museums

 Tickets for the Berlin State Museums are at first glance fairly complicated.
-Several combination tickets are sold and the museums are also included in tourist museum passes.
+Several combination tickets are sold and the museums are also included in different tourist museum passes.

 Admission to the Berlin State Museums is free for children up to 18 years old but they need a ticket too so include children when buying tickets or making time-slot reservations.
 Students usually pay the reduced (ermäßigt) half-price rate.